andrew-stebbing/getting-and-tidying-data-project/README.md

     + The variables for the `y` and `s` files are appropriately labelled proir to merging
     + The 3 files are then each assembled into a temporay data frame using `cbind()`
 3. Included within the data is a `features.txt` file which lists the type of experimental observation for each variable in the `X_` file from each subset.
 These are then used for the column names of the `X_` files.
     + The `features.txt` file is read in as a data frame but a vector of "names" for the variable labels is required.
-The script extracts the actual feature names from column 2 of the features data frame and uses `unlist()` to create the required vector. _This satisfies requirement 4 of the assignment; to label all the variables._
+The script extracts the actual feature names from column 2 of the features data frame and uses `unlist()` to create the required vector.
+    + The helper function `descriptive()` is then used in `lapply()` across the `names()` to create a more descriptive name for each variable.
 4. The 2 subsets are than assembled into a larger data frame using `rbind()`
     + _to free up memory all the individual data frames created from reading-in and assembling the subsets are removed from the environment using `rm()`_
     + Below is a graphic representation of the assembly process: